 The après-cancer surgery talk was a euphemistic, toxic mess.
 “After chemo the implants will shape the reconstruction.
 Good news, no radiation therapy!
 Silicone gives the breasts perkiness and balance.
 The fatty skin-folds will simulate nipples and we will tattoo an areola.”
 Are you kidding me?
 Are these real conversations?
 What should I be doing?
 What about my daughters?
 Alone some nights, I drank too much scotch to cauterize my feelings.
 It did not help.
 Confusion and anger persisted.

-After the anger came denial, then resentment and disbelief and then hatred.
-The therapist reported that these feelings were normal and predictable, which only made me scream in desperation.
-I ran many miles to pound the rage into the road.
+After the anger came denial, then resentment and disbelief, and finally hatred.
+The therapist reported that these feelings were normal and predictable, which only made me scream louder at the predicament.
+Pounding out the miles running did little to quell the rage.
+Driving it into the road, was not working.
 How would I look at Tracy again?
 Would I really see only what was left of her?
 How would I feel looking at another woman with beautiful, natural breasts?

 Eight years have come and gone, and I am doing OK.
 “It is not like the flu,” my doctor said, “You don’t get over it; you figure it out.”
 I feel so blessed in my marriage and in my life, but it is not the same.
 That must be the point: things are bound to be different.

-The other day I wrote a letter to a home town friend whose wife was diagnosed with melanoma.
-Reaching out to the husband felt right.
+The anger has subsided.
+Just the other day I wrote a letter to a hometown friend whose wife was diagnosed with melanoma.
+Reaching out to the hurting husband felt right.
 With all of the attention, cards, casseroles, and pink ribbons for women cancer survivors, men are marginalized.
 He thanked me for my personal comments of support, one-on-one honesty and he closed by promising, “I’ll pass it on.”